-Patient medical records are required to be completed within thirty (30) days of the encounter or discharge.
-Any record that lacks a history and physical or operative report, if applicable, at the time of discharge is also considered a delinquent record.
-The Health Information Management Department will provide each practitioner with a list of his/her incomplete medical records at the twenty-first (21st) day and will give the practitioner a warning that the record(s) will be delinquent at thirty (30) days.
-The practitioner's privileges will be suspended if any records become delinquent at thirty (30) days.
+Patient medical records are required to be completed within thirty (30) days of discharge.
+The Health Information Management Department will provide each Practitioner with a list of his/her incomplete medical records every seven (7) days.
+At the twenty-first (21st), day for any incomplete medical records, a letter will include a warning that the record(s) will be delinquent at thirty (30) days and the Practitioner's privileges will be suspended, if any records become delinquent.

 - 2.16(a) Suspension.
-A chart which is not completed within thirty (30) days of discharge will trigger suspension of the responsible practitioner's privileges.
+A chart which is not completed within thirty (30) days of discharge, will trigger suspension of the responsible Practitioner's privileges.
 When a staff member is notified of suspension, the staff member may not provide any hands-on patient care, whether inpatient or outpatient.
 Surgeries scheduled for that day may proceed.
-Any surgeries scheduled thereafter shall be postponed until all delinquent records are completed.
-New admissions or the scheduling of procedures are not permitted.
+Any surgeries scheduled thereafter, shall be postponed until all delinquent records are completed.
+New admissions, or the scheduling of procedures, are not permitted.
 Consultations are not permitted.
-The suspended practitioner shall cover scheduled Emergency Department rotational call commitments.
-Any admission requirements associated with this commitment, will be assumed by the designated alternate practitioner.
-The suspended practitioner may not provide coverage for partners or other practitioners, nor admit under a partner's or other Attending Practitioner's name.
-Any exceptions must be approved by the Chief of Staff and/or the CEO or his/her designee. - 2.16(b) The suspended staff member is obligated to provide to the hospital CEO or designee and/or the Chief of Staff the name of another practitioner who will take over any new admissions and the care of his/her hospitalized patients, take his/her call, emergency room coverage, consultations and any other services that practitioner provides.

-2.16(c) All hospital departments shall be notified of a suspension to enable the enforcement of the suspension.
+The suspended Practitioner may not cover Emergency Room call, may not provide coverage for partners or other Practitioners, nor admit under a partner's or other Attending Practitioner's name.
+Any exceptions must be approved by the Medical Staff President and the CAO. - 2.16(b) The suspended staff member is obligated to provide to the Hospital CAO and the Medical Staff President; the name of another Practitioner, who will take over the care of his/her hospitalized patients, take his/her call, emergency room coverage, consultations and any other services that Practitioner provides. - 2.16(c) All hospital departments shall be notified of a suspension, to enable the enforcement of the suspension.